 Which brings us to our next point: How many sleepers are you accommodating on your mattress?
 The more humans (or animals) that share the bed, the bigger size you will need.
 Plus you’ll want to consider special features like cooling (more bodies = more body heat), motion isolation (so you don’t wake each other up all night), and durability (because of the added weight).

-Weight plays a significant factor as well.
+Weight plays a significant factor.
 Heavy sleepers require a more durable, and usually more firm mattress, which may factor into higher costs.

-Us mattress pros know there are a few ways to do your wallet some good and save (sometimes big!) on a mattress.
+Us mattress pros know there are a few ways to do your wallet some good and save big on a mattress.
 We’ll let you in on our secrets.